Salford sign eight more players and relaunch as Red Devils

 Parramatta full-back Jake Mullaney and Batley Bulldogs duo Jason Walton and Greg Johnson complete the additions.

 Deals had already been agreed with Adrian Morley (Warrington), Junior Sa'u (Melbourne Storm), Francis Meli (St Helens) and Steve Rapira (New Zealand Warriors).

-Owner Dr Marwan Koukash, who completed his takeover of the Reds on 31 January, has repeatedly promised significant investment in the playing staff since arriving at Salford City Stadium.
+Owner Dr Marwan Koukash, who on 31 January, has repeatedly promised significant investment in the playing staff since arriving at Salford City Stadium.